Discover How Developers Are Gaining Influence on Technology Purchases

 The role of the developer has significantly evolved over the past 30 years, and the software procurement process has changed with it.
 Developers have been gaining more power within all types of organizations and the occupation is still growing faster than ever.
-The U.S. Bureau of Labor Statistics predicts that employment of software developers and other technologists will grow 22 percent between 2020 and 2030.
+The U.S. Bureau of Labor Statistics predicts that employment of software developers and other technologists will grow 22% between 2020 and 2030.

 These roles are in high demand, and getting more control over buying the technology they use to do their jobs.
-The Stack Overflow Developer Survey revealed that 65 percent of respondents said they have influence over technology purchases in their organization.
+The Stack Overflow Developer Survey revealed that 66% of respondents said they have influence over technology purchases in their organization.
 80% investigate new products and services on their own, instead of relying on a list provided to them.
 Developers are increasingly being consulted by executive leadership and lines of business management for critical buying decisions.
 Here’s why:

 • Developers can assess a technology provider's ability to cater to their industry, providing valuable input to a decision maker.
 The development team’s preference may be more expensive, but provide additional cost and time savings.